molssi-seamm/misc/README.rst

 You can start the flowchart editor by typing::
   seamm

-There are some sample flowcharts in misc/flowcharts to help you get started.
+There are some sample flowcharts in *misc/flowcharts* to help you get started.

 Installing the Compute Engines
 ------------------------------
+**N.B.
+Currently only Linux and MacOS versions of Packmol and LAMMPS are supported by conda-forge.
+So, at the moment, these instructions will not work under Windows.**

 The plugins in SEAMM use a number of external executables to accomplish their tasks.
    - **seamm_util** and **from_smiles_step** use parts of OpenBabel